User Experience Design – otherwise known as UX Design – is an integral part of our planning stages for any project.

 Running a number of design sprints provides an affordable route to delivering user journeys that work along with the overall site and page structure.

 The output of a UX Design Sprint will be a wireframe prototype developed in Figma or Adobe XD along with a specification document.
 These combined reduce ambiguity and provide clarity to all key stakeholders.

 “We needed to overhaul and upgrade our old and unwieldy site.
 It was daunting for a small organisation like ours, but LWDA managed the process seamlessly.
 They took great care to understand our organisation and our aims, they implemented these expertly.“

 Need to see more of our work?

-You can see some of our most recent Web Design case studies highlighted below, each of which included substantial UX planning.
+You can see a selection of our most recent case studies highlighted below, each of which included substantial UX design planning.